sherry-lxy/indoor_localization/README.md

 # Accurate Indoor Localization Using Multi-View Image Distance

-This paper has won the best student paper award in IEVC 2021.
+This paper has won the Best Student Paper Award in IEVC 2021.

 **Abstract**: Due to the increasing complexity of indoor facilities such as shopping malls and train stations, there is a need for a technology that can find the current location of a user using a smartphone or other devices,